zhouyl/flowblade/docs/components/feedback/toast.md

 | `duration` | `int` | `5000` | Auto-dismiss duration in milliseconds (0 = no auto-dismiss) |
 | `closable` | `bool` | `true` | Whether the toast can be manually closed |
 | `position` | `string` | `'top-right'` | Position: `top-right`, `top-left`, `bottom-right`, `bottom-left`, `top-center`, `bottom-center` |

+### Style Props

+Toast supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Status Types